MingmaTenzing/MingmaTenzing/README.md

 # Hello, I'm Mingma Tenzing Sherpa👋

-Welcome to my GitHub profile!
 I'm a passionate fullstack developer with a keen interest in buidling interactive and solid fullstack web applications.

 ## 🔧 Technical Skills